-Asset management fees are based on the value of the assets in the clients' account balance at the end of the prior quarter.
+Asset management fees are recognized monthly as earned and are based on the value of the assets in the clients' account balance at the end of the prior quarter.

-Securities services revenues include correspondent trading, sponsored access, equity research, activity assessment, and market center activity fees.
-Additionally, securities services include per account fees such as revenues from fee-based accounts and IRA fees which are recognized into income as earned over the term of the contract.
-Activity assessment fees from transactions on the sale of securities and market center activity fees for adding or taking liquidity to the marketplace (i.e. national stock exchanges, electronic communications networks, and alternative trading systems) are recorded net of payments to others.
+Securities services revenues include correspondent trading and equity research fees.
+Additionally, securities services include per account fees such as revenues from fee-based accounts and IRA fees, which are recognized into income as earned over the term of the contract.

+(e) Foreign Currency Translation